tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Specification

 - Name: bdqffdq:Specification
-- Definition: A specific statement about how to evaluate a data quality need.
+- Definition: A specific statement about how to evaluate a DataQualityNeed.
 - SubClass Of: FundamentalConcept; SolutionsConcept

 ********************